lwndp/netzbremse-measurement/README.md

 Anonymized results are automatically submitted to our data collection service.

-We provide a prebuilt Docker image for x86_64 systems.
-To run on ARM devices (e.g., Raspberry Pi), you can clone this repository and build the image locally.
+> **Note:** We currently provide a prebuilt Docker image for x86_64 systems.
+To run on ARM devices (e.g., Raspberry Pi), you can clone this repository and build the image on the device.

 ## Run using Node.js (without Docker)